 The increase in emissions in 2003 was attributed to evaporative losses when HTO remaining in the reactor core was pumped out for approved disposal.
 In 2004, the downward trend in emissions resumed: the level dropped from 9.0 Ci (the 2003 value) to 3.94 Ci.
-In 2005, tritium emissions climbed to 17.9 Ci.
-Following an investigation to determine possible sources for the rise, evaporation of residual heavy water through an open drain-tank vent line appears to have been the most likely source.
+In 2005, tritium emissions climbed to 17.9 Ci, apparently due to evaporation of residual heavy water through an open drain-tank vent line.
+In 2006, tritium emissions dropped to 4.03 Ci, a level consistent with 2004 emissions.
+In 2007, the downward trend continued, as tritium emissions fell to 1.33 Ci.
 The air emissions from the HFBR facility have been monitored since 2002 via air sampling of the building at a frequency of one week per month.

 Figure 4-2.
-High Flux Beam Reactor Tritium Emissions, Ten-Year Trend (1996-2005).
+High Flux Beam Reactor Tritium Emissions, Ten-Year Trend (1998-2007).